XarCraftCoding/C--/README.md

 ## Credits

-Thanks for `Pixeled` for creating sub video series about how to create sub compiler.
+Thanks for `Pixeled` for creating a video series about how to create a compiler.
 To access his YouTube channel, click [here.](https://www.youtube.com/@pixeled-yt)

 ## Thank You